 This system helps ensure that each bank has enough cash on hand for its business needs that day, and it also caps that bank’s lending ability because the bank needs to keep a certain amount of cash on hand, rather than lending it out.

-Then, banks can decide to set their prime interest rates, or the rates that they charge their best customers — those who are considered low risk.
-So, if the federal funds rate goes up, your bank may decide to charge a higher interest rate on loans — if it goes down, a lower rate.
+Moves made by the Fed can have a significant impact on ordinary people’s personal finances, as well.
+As the federal funds rate changes, it’s likely that banks’ prime interest rates — or the rates they charge their best, low-risk customers — will change in response, as well.
+So, if the federal funds rate goes up, your bank may decide to charge a higher interest rate on loans — or if it goes down, a lower rate.

 Famous Fed Decisions